Announcement

 All days and times in this forecast are in UTC (Zulu) time.

-M-class solar flares are likely to cause a few minutes of minor to moderate radio blackouts of propagation paths crossing the sunlit side of the Earth through Saturday.
-There is a slight chance that X-class solar flares may cause about an hour of widespread blackouts of propagation paths crossing the sunlit side of the Earth through Saturday.
+M-class solar flares are likely to cause brief periods of minor blackouts of HF propagation paths crossing the sunlit side of the Earth on Tuesday, Wednesday and Thursday.
+There is a slight chance that X-class solar flares may cause about an hour of isolated radio blackouts of propagation paths crossing the sunlit side of the Earth on Tuesday, Wednesday and Thursday.

-160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be normal through Saturday .
-160 and 80 meter long distance propagation in the northern hemisphere is always mildly to moderately degraded through September by E region blanketing of low angle F2 propagation until at least several hours after sunset.
+160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be normal on Tuesday, Wednesday and Thursday.
+160 and 80 meter long distance propagation in the northern hemisphere is always mildly to moderately degraded by E region blanketing of low angle F2 propagation until sunset or later.

-40 meter short path propagation from North America to the Middle East and south Asia after 0030Z is likely to be normal through Saturday.
-Short path propagation between North America and east Asia after about 0930Z is likely to be normal through Saturday.
+40 meter short path propagation from North America to the Middle East and south Asia after about 2200Z is likely to be mildly degraded Tuesday, Wednesday and Thursday.
+Short path propagation between North America and east Asia after about 0800Z is likely to be mostly normal on Tuesday, Wednesday and Thursday.

-30 meter propagation crossing the auroral ovals and polar regions is likely to be normal through Saturday except for ongoing mild degradation likely to end by midday Thursday.
-Daytime 30 meter long distance propagation is always mildly to moderately degraded within several hours of local noon by E-region blanketing of low angle F2 propagation.
+30 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during daytime hours and mildly to moderately degraded during local nighttime hours during Tuesday, Wednesday and Thursday.
+30 meter long distance propagation is always mildly to moderately degraded within several hours of local noon by E-region blanketing of low angle long distance F2 propagation.

-17 and 15 meter propagation crossing the auroral ovals and polar regions is likely to be normal through Saturday except for ongoing mild degradation likely to end by midday Thursday.
-17 and 15 meter long path propagation from North America to southeast and east Asia from about 1100Z to 1400Z is likely to be normal through Saturday.
+17 and 15 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during daytime hours and mildly to moderately degraded during local nighttime hours during Tuesday, Wednesday and Thursday.
+Long path propagation from North America to southeast and east Asia is likely to be mostly normal during daytime hours and mildly degraded during local nighttime hours during Tuesday, Wednesday and Thursday

 Sustained southward orientation (-Bz) of the north-south component of the interplanetary magnetic field (IMF) plays a crucial but unpredictable role in triggering all geomagnetic storms.
 Brief minor to moderate geomagnetic